arthurfenderbucker/arthurfenderbucker.github.io/_pages/about.md

 **Grupo Turing** – Head of Project Management
 <br/>Feb 2018 – Aug 2018
 <br/>Grupo Turing is the AI Research group at Escola Politécnica da USP.
-As its objective is to study, apply and disseminate AI knowledge.
+Its objective is to study, apply, and disseminate AI knowledge.

 **Cervejaria Ambev** – Summer Intern
 <br/>Jan 2018 – Mar 2018